The Quare Fellow: Plot

-There are three generations of prisoners in Mountjoy including boisterous youngsters who can irritate both other inmates and the audience and the weary old lags Neighbour and "methylated martyr" Dunlavin.
+There are three generations of prisoners in Mountjoy including boisterous youngsters who can irritate both other inmates and the audience and the weary old lags Neighbour and "methylated martyr" Dunlavin (named for the village in County Wicklow).

 The first act is played out in the cramped area outside five cells and is comedic.
 After the interval, the pace slows considerably and the play becomes much darker, as the time for the execution approaches.
 The focus moves to the exercise yard and to the workers who are digging the grave for the soon-to-be-executed Quare Fellow.

 The taking of a man's life is examined from many different angles: his fellow prisoners of all hues, the great and the good and the prison officers.

 The play is a grimly realistic portrait of prison life in Ireland in the 1950s, and a reminder of the days in which homosexuality was illegal and the death penalty relatively common (35 people were executed between 1923 and 1954, about one every 10½ months).
 The play is based on Behan's own prison experiences, and highlights the perceived barbarity of capital punishment, then in use in Ireland.
 The play also attacks the false piety in attitudes to sex, politics and religion.